- General Questions

 Fax: 512 475-7730

 All documentation received is considered pending until students complete an initial intake appointment.
-Intakes can be scheduled by calling the SSD front desk at 512 471-6259.
-During the intake, students meet with a student affairs administrator familiar with their disability and review their documentation, history of accommodations, and whether additional information is required.
-Once a student’s file is complete (i.e., all appropriate documentation is received), the file is considered in Active status and students are eligible for accommodations at the University.
+Intakes can be scheduled by calling the D&A front desk at 512 471-6259.
+During the intake, students meet with a Coordinator familiar with their disability and review their documentation, history of accommodations, and whether additional information is required.
+Once a student has completed an intake appointment the file is considered in Active status and students are eligible for accommodations at the University.

 Will I have the same accommodations I had in high school?